-With over 175 combined years of experience, the personal injury attorneys at The Simon Law Firm, P.C. proudly represent all clients with passion, expertise, and the motivation to resolve each case for top dollar efficiently.
+With over 175 combined years of experience, the attorneys at The Simon Law Firm, P.C. proudly represent all clients with passion, expertise, and the motivation to resolve each case for top dollar efficiently.
 Unlike other firms, The Simon Law Firm, P.C. never shies away from tough cases and is always ready to take cases to trial.
-With a distinguished track record of over $1 billion in verdicts and settlements, our firm’s collective excellence has helped thousands of injured parties across the nation.
+The Simon Law Firm, P.C. has a distinguished track record of over $1 billion in verdicts and settlements.
+Our firm’s collective excellence has helped thousands of injured parties across the nation.

 Learn More About Simon Law↓